-This is telling about the focus of the church.
+This tells much about the focus of the church.
 If it is an actual photo, be prepared to hear lots of "give till it hurts" sermons to pay the mortgage through faithful tithing.
 Worse still, if it is a drawing with the word "future" under it, expect all the sermons to wrap back around to the point of making generous contributions to the building fund.

 |